 Procurement mechanisms and systems

 WHO’s Immunization Department (IVB), works closely with partners, particularly the PAHO Revolving Fund and UNICEF Supply Division on vaccine procurement policies and practicalities.
-This page provides web links to information and guidance on vaccine procurement related issues that are publicly available and provided by WHO partners and other organizations.
+This page provides web links to publicly-available information on vaccine procurement provided by WHO partners and other organizations.